 Acne happens to anyone and at any age.
 Most commonly, it is associated with teenagers and is linked to hormonal changes.
 It’s annoying and a little bit embarrassing.
 Worst of all, though, it is persistent.
 Acne can be a problem that is much worse for some than for others.
 It can scar the skin and cause emotional distress, too.
 There are a lot of myths about how to treat it — it's not made worse through eating chocolate or greasy food.
 Talking to a doctor or dermatologist is the best way to pinpoint how to address your specific issues, but a good rule of thumb is to keep your skin clean and use gentle, minimal products.
 Overloading on skincare can lead to more problems than solutions!

-These causes include excess oil production and clogged pores due to oil and dead skin cells.
-Bacteria and inflammation also can cause acne.
-Teenagers go through more hormonal changes, and during this time, the skin does produce more oil in the skin glands.
+As we mentioned, acne is incredibly common–and that means there are a ton of factors that cause it or contribute.
+A few common causes of acne include excess oil production, clogged pores due to oil and dead skin cells, bacteria, and inflammation.
+Teenagers go through more hormonal changes, and during this time, the skin produces more oil in the skin glands.
 Older women can get breakouts, too, due to midlife hormone changes.

 Clear Up!
 Acne Cream on a red surface, on a pink background